KenjiDuggan/KenjiDuggan/README.md

 Montreal-based **full-stack developer** with 4+ years of experience building user-first web platforms and scalable backend systems.

-- 🚀 Helped launch [**Buy with Prime**](https://apps.shopify.com/buy-with-prime) at Shopify in partnership with Amazon
-- 🎮 Shipped internal tools at Ubisoft and educational games at CFORP
-- 🎓 B.Sc. in Computer Science from Concordia University
-- 📚 Exploring part-time Master’s programs in Software Engineering

----

 ## 🔧 Tech Stack

 **Languages**